TUDelft-CITG/OpenCLSim/docs/usage.rst

     # Define the core components
     # A generic class for an object that can move and transport material
     ContainerVessel = type('ContainerVessel',
-                        (core.Identifiable, # Give it a name and unique UUID core.Log,          # Allow logging of all discrete events core.Movable,      # It can move
+                        (core.Identifiable,             # Give it a name and unique UUID core.Log,                      # Allow logging of all discrete events core.ContainerDependentMovable,# It can transport an amount
-                         core.HasContainer, # It can transport an amount core.HasResource,  # Add information on serving equipment ),
+                         core.HasResource,              # Add information on serving equipment ),
                         {})